zwilderrr/mindset-app-v4/notes.md

 A Focus is a container for the attitudes, beliefs, hopes, and dreams.
 It's a group of Intentions

+A Mindset is a container for the attitudes, beliefs, hopes, and dreams.
+It's a group of Intentions

 i think some of the confusion is that you could have a Focus titled "Affirmations", but you could also have affirmations that you associate with the "Home" focus).

 Potential user flow